saf-dmitry/taskpaper-mode/README.md

 Pressing `C-c @` (`taskpaper-item-set-tag-fast-select`) will then present you with a special interface, listing all predefined tags with corresponding selection keys.

 Tag specifiers can have value in parentheses.
-If the tag value begins with `%%` the following time string will be expanded into an absolute date in [ISO 8601][iso8601-wiki] format.
+If the tag value begins with `%%` the following time string will be expanded into an absolute date in ISO 8601 format.
 E.g., if today is May 8, 2018, the tag specifier `due(%%+2d)` will expand to `@due(2018-05-10)`, i.e., in two days from now.
 See [Date and Time Formats](#date-and-time-formats) section below for date & time formats you can use here.
 This way you can create handy presets for often used relative dates based on your average routine.
 If after stripping the leading `%%` the tag value is empty, the user will be prompted for time stamp using interactive date & time prompt.

 The command `C-c C-r` (`taskpaper-remove-tag-at-point`) deletes single tag under cursor.